Fries-byte/pistud/README.md

 ## Features (Work in Progress)

 - **Easy to use**: Pust is easy to use, like, pln, iln, fn, wo, if_stmt and cv!
+- **Usefull**: Pust is written it so that its easy to code for bigginers, it might also be usefull
+- **Software**: Currently this is not fully added yet, but in the furture this language

 ---
 ## How to program